Clinical Nutrition System

 His diet diary told the story plainly: he was averaging 55–65g of protein per day, well below the 1.2–1.6g/kg target for a patient in his situation.
 He was also showing early signs of B-vitamin depletion — common in GLP-1 users due to dramatically reduced food volume — and reporting intermittent GI discomfort that was undermining adherence.

-The Essential Plus System addressed each layer of his deficiency.
+The SunRise Nutrition System addressed each layer of his deficiency.
 The shake's three-source protein system brought his daily intake to target without forcing volume he couldn't manage.
-The PHGG/Sunfiber® + acacia gum combination resolved his GI tolerability issues within two weeks.
-And the bar's expanded micronutrient premix — specifically designed around the GLP-1 depletion pattern — addressed his fatigue at its nutritional root.
+The PHGG + acacia gum combination resolved his GI tolerability issues within two weeks.
+And the embedded micronutrient premix — specifically designed around the GLP-1 depletion pattern — addressed his fatigue at its nutritional root.

 Clinical Profile